-Hosted PBX and SIP Trunking are both modern-day digital-equivalent of the outmoded Plain Old Telephone Service (POTS) that deliver VoIP services for business users.
+Hosted PBX and SIP Trunking are both modern-day digital-equivalent of the outmoded Plain Old Telephone Service (POTS) that delivers VoIP services for business users.
 Enterprise users are streamlining communications and leveraging significant cost savings and capabilities offered by the internet.
 Advances in technology and cloud computing make it a natural progression.

-How the PBX deployment differs
+How the PBX Deployment Differs

-A PBX is the switchboard that connects callers to the desired internal extension, and enables the enterprise to stream all external communications (inbound as well as outbound) across the Internet.
+At the heart of all business telephony systems is the PBX or Private Branch Exchange.
+A PBX is the switchboard that connects callers to the desired internal extension and enables the enterprise to stream all external communications (inbound as well as outbound) across the internet.

 The difference between Hosted PBX and SIP Trunking is in the deployment of the PBX itself.

-With Telzio, companies pay a subscription depending on the volume of usage they choose, and all functionality and users are included.
-With other ITSPs, companies pay a subscription depending on the mix of services they choose in addition to a subscription fee per user.
+With Telzio, companies pay a subscription depending on the volume of usageper user they choose, and all functionality and users are included.
+With other ITSPs, companies pay a subscription depending on the mix of services they choose in addition to a subscription fee .

 Incoming calls to the cloud PBX are forwarded instantly to your in-house system.
 Setting up services is fast, does not require IT skills, and has a very low initial cost of ownership.
 You get an internet gateway to configure all your services and start calling in no time.
 There are no ongoing maintenance costs for things like system upgrades when it comes to using a hosted PBX service like Telzio.